ncbi-nlp/Gene-R1/README.md

 - It has been fine-tuned by ~270K gene sets collected from 16 genomic databases.
 - Experimental results demonstrate that Gene-R1 achieves substantial performance gains, matching commercial LLMs.
 - For more details, please check out our [paper](https://www.worldscientific.com/doi/abs/10.1142/9789819824755_0035) (PSB, 2026).
+[A typo correction for the paper: **In Table 3, the "Avg. #Genes" values ​​for NeST and MsigDB should be 50.67 and 112.00, respectively.
+The current values ​​of 2.2 and 3.0 actually represent the average number of words in the ground-truth functional terms.**.]

 **Gene-R1 helps for gene set analysis through fine-tuned small language models (SLMs) that can be locally deployed.**
 The model contains three versions:
 - [Gene-R1-8B](https://huggingface.co/ncbi/Gene-R1-8B): A version fine-tuned based on the Llama-3.1-8B-Instruct.
 - [Gene-R1-1B](https://huggingface.co/ncbi/Gene-R1-1B): A version fine-tuned based on the Llama-3.2-1B-Instruct.
 - [Gene-R1-3B](https://huggingface.co/ncbi/Gene-R1-3B): A version fine-tuned based on the Llama-3.2-3B-Instruct.
+**More details of model usage can be referred at our Hugging Face: [HF](https://huggingface.co/ncbi/Gene-R1-8B)**

 # Model Deployment for Private Gene Set Analysis
 ## Evaluation